sirselim/jetson_nanopore_sequencing/README.md

   - \[eResearch 2020 presentation]: https://sirselim.github.io/presentations/eResearch_2020/eResearch_presentation_livedemo_2020#1
   - \[initial Xavier notes/unboxing/setup]: https://hackmd.io/@Miles/HkumH7sBH
   - \[benchmarking guppy on various GPUs]: https://esr-nz.github.io/gpu_basecalling_testing/gpu_benchmarking.html

+## Parts list

+I've been asked about part's lists, what are we using, where do we get if from?
+So the below is an attempt to address this.
+If others have confirmed working hardware please feel free to make a PR/issue or similar.

+**Note:** in the below I have highlighted which components are confirmed as working by our team.

+**Main components**
+The components listed below act as a replacement for a desktop computer or laptop to run MinKnow and interface with the ONT MinION.
+The benefit of the Nvidia Jetson family 'of single board computers' is in their price and performance.
+The key feature being the onboard GPU, which, on the Xavier models at least, is more than able to keep up with live base calling a MinION flow cell.
+They also act as nice little headless base call servers.

+* Nvidia Jetson Xavier NX / Xavier AGX (confirmed working on Jetson TX2 as well, but this board is starting to show it's age)
+  * [**confirmed**] Jetson Xavier NX
+  * [**confirmed**] Jetson Xavier AGX
+  * Jetson TX2
+* nvme solid state hard drive
+  * [**confirmed**]
+* micro SD card (needed for the Xavier NX)
+  * [**confirmed**]

+**Portability components**
+Below is a list of what we are currently using to have a fully portable sequencing unit.
+There is obviously a wide range of components that can be mixed and matched

+* touch screen
+  * [**confirmed**] generic (no name?)
+7 inch LCD HDMI touchscreen
+* power pack / battery
+  * [**confirmed**] RavPower 27000mAh
+* solar panel
+  * [**confirmed**]

 ## notes

 * if you are looking for the `h5py` library compiled on the Xavier AGX using ONT's various software stack please download the zipped file found in this repository.
 You can find instructions for setting up [here](https://gist.github.com/sirselim/2ebe2807112fae93809aa18f096dbb94#gistcomment-3481318).